iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 1. The bar chart is animated so the expenses grow from 0.
 This is a nice transition into the chart.
 1. In the "Top Expenses" mode, the background is blended, giving it a frosted-glass look to keep it in the viewer's mind but minimize distractions.
 1. I originally wanted a moving average line for each expense category leading to the all-dates average at the right-hand side of the hard.
 There is no built-in moving average interpolation in `d3.js`, so I had to write one, cribbing heavily from [this article][plot-rolling-moving-average-in-d3-js].
 1. I wanted to have the moving average series lines culminate in a label for the series.
-This makes more sense to be than the typical 'legend box' but was problematic: if the averages are close (e.g. if the responsive design causes them the average lines to be just a few pixels apart), the labels will overlap.
+This makes more sense to me than the typical 'legend box' but was problematic: if the averages are close (e.g. if the responsive design causes them the average lines to be just a few pixels apart), the labels will overlap.
     * My first attempt at a solution was to try to be clever: use `d3.js`'s [force-directed layout to lay the labels out][force-layout-of-d3-labels].
 The step function would constrain the `x` coordinate to stay put, leaving the labels to move gracefully away from each other along a vertical line.
-This worked, but the effect of the labels bouncing around at page load time was unplesant.
+This worked, but the effect of the labels bouncing around at page load time was distracting.
-    * The second attempt was uglier.
+    * The second attempt was less elegant, but worked better.
 Query the sizes of the labels and offset them if they overlap.
 This was faster, conceptually simpler, but made for messy code.
 The visual effect was better however so that's the one I went with.

 ### Visualization